-We've tried every one of these launchers to see which one comes out on top.
-Here are the best Android launchers we've found on the Google Play Store.
+We've tested a bunch of launchers to see which ones are worth having, and these are the best Android launchers we've found on the Google Play store.

 The best Android launchers

 1. Nova Launcher

 You can't talk about the best Android launchers without a mention of Nova Launcher.
 Fast, sleek and highly customizable, Nova Launcher balances extensive appearance and utility customizations with a minimal performance impact, letting you set your home screen just right without slowing down performance.

 There are a lot of options to work through, from color themes to icon packs, scrollable docks to app drawer customizations, to folder settings and infinite scrolling.
 The Nova team is never content to rest on its laurels, continuously adding new features, such as Sesame Shortcuts, animations, and other improvements.